-Sample Filtering: The obtained air and surface samples were then filtered using visual assessment and microscopy analysis, as described below.
+The obtained air and surface samples were then filtered using visual assessment and microscopy analysis, as described below.

+a.
+Visual assessment

-- a.
-Visual assessment: Because surface sampling was done from both visually clean and dirty/dusty surfaces and because there is not an objective definition for a clean surface, an additional visual assessment step was carried out to categorise the clean surface samples based on their cleanliness from 0 to 3 from the cleanest to the dirtiest.
+Because there is not an objective definition for a clean surface, an additional visual assessment step was carried out to categorise the clean surface samples based on their cleanliness from 0 to 3 from the cleanest to the dirtiest.
 Only cleanest swabs (category 0, i.e. no stain or discolouration at all) were used for benchmarking when a surface was to be considered clean.
+The visual assessment was carried out by the same analyst throughout in order to ensure consistency.

+b.
+Microscopy analysis

-The visual assessment was carried out by the same analyst throughout in order to ensure consistency. - b.
-Microscopy analysis: Although all samples were taken from non-water-damaged rooms with no visible mould, because mould growth is not always visible, all surface and air samples which gave a heightened NAHA activity reading were examined under microscopy.
-To this end, 1 ml of sterile demineralized water was added to the filter after NAHA activity was determined.
-The filter (still situated in the filtration chamber) was then vortexmixed for 30 seconds to release mould from the filter surface and a sample was then taken for microscopy.
+Although all samples were taken from non-water-damaged rooms with no visible mould, because mould growth is not always visible, all surface and air samples which gave a heightened NAHA activity reading were examined under microscopy.
+To this end, 1 ml of sterile demineralised water was added to the filter after NAHA activity was determined.
+The filter (still situated in the filtration chamber) was then vortex-mixed for 30 s to release mould from the filter surface and a sample was then taken for microscopy.
 The microscopy analysis of the sample was performed by the same analyst throughout in order to ensure consistency.
 All samples that were found to contain hyphae, conidiophores, or a high proportion of mould spores were eliminated from the benchmarking process.
-In cases where the high NAHA readings were found to be associated with non-mould origin (e.g. skin cells, different types of fibres, and pollen with little mould spores, and other debris due to poor cleaning standard), the samples were included in the benchmarking.
+In cases where the high NAHA readings were found to be associated with non-mould origin (e.g. skin cells, different types of fibres, and pollen with little mould spores, and other debris due to poor cleaning standards), the samples were included in the benchmarking.

-In addition to this, data previously obtained using the exact same testing protocol from 17 indoor environments in Copenhagen were used here for comparison purposes.
-The testing was done exclusively in Copenhagen and led to 86 air samples, 164 samples from visually clean surfaces and 167 samples from visually dirty/dusty surfaces from strictly non-residential locations including the Geology Museum, Zoology Museum, University of Copenhagen Pharmaceutical College, Institutes of Zoology, Botanic, and Molecular Biology, as well as schools and a hospital.
+In addition to this, data previously obtained using the exact same testing protocol from 17 buildings in Copenhagen were used here for comparison purposes1.
+The testing was done exclusively in Copenhagen and led to 86 air samples, 164 samples from visually clean surfaces and 167 samples from visually dirty/dusty surfaces from strictly non-residential locations including the Geology Museum, the Zoology Museum, University of Copenhagen's Pharmaceutical College, Institutes of Zoology, Botanic, and Molecular Biology, as well as schools and a hospital.